thejdev/obsgynae.com.au-old/pages/02.home/front-page.md

     -
         icon: fa-id-badge
         header: 'About Us'
         text: 'More about the inspiration for this site and #FOAMED'
 features_text:
+    -
-    - h1_text: obstetrics and gynaecology
+        h1_text: 'obstetrics and gynaecology'
+    -
-    - h2_text: resources to help ensure patients get best care
+        h2_text: 'resources to help ensure patients get best care'
 bricklayer_layout: false
 display_post_summary:
     enabled: false